theodorosmalezidis/Free_Resources/README.md

 - And in my language, we often say, 'Repetition is the mother of learning.
 Repeat and practise again and again.

 At least, this is what I have done—or rather, what I’m still doing—because I’m still learning and evolving.
-(I will try to update the lists of resources frequently.)
+(I will try to update the lists of resources frequently)
 # 🛢️ SQL

 ## Courses & Full Projects